braboj/tutorial-git/02-Concepts/08-git-selectors.md

 #### ~
 The tilde operator is used to move vertically in a linear commit history.
 This operator follows always the path of the first parent.
-In the diagram above this would be C1, C2, C4, C5 and C6.
+In the diagram below this would be C1, C2, C4, C5 and C6.
 The other commits from the diagram are not accessible using this operator.

 ![Git Selectors](../Assets/images/git-selectors-tilde.png)

 #### ^
 The caret operator is useful to move horizontally in a non-linear commit history.
-For example in the diagram above C3, C4 and C5 are the parents of C6.
+For example in the diagram below C3, C4 and C5 are the parents of C6.
 The commit C3 as first parent can be referenceed by ^1, C4 as second parent by ^2 and C5 as third parent by ^3.